Mitch Shirra

 Mitchell Owen Shirra (born 27 September 1958 in Auckland) is a New Zealand former motorcycle speedway rider who rode with the Coventry Bees, Reading Racers, Swindon Robins and Ipswich Witches in the British League.
-During his career he rode as and was better known as Mitch Shirra.
+During his career, he rode as and was better known as Mitch Shirra.
 He earned 17 caps for the New Zealand national speedway team.

 Career

 Shirra began riding at the Kembla Grange Speedway in New South Wales in 1973 at the age of 14 (he lied about his age in order to race as riders had to be at least 16 years old), although he would consider the Liverpool Speedway in Sydney as his home track.
 Early in his career this actually led him to ride as an Australian rider, though by the late 1970s when his true age and nationality was revealed he would be considered a New Zealand rider.

 In 1975, Shirra joined the Coventry Bees and was loaned out to the Coatbridge Tigers for a year.
 From 1976 to 1982, he rode for Coventry then transferred to the Reading Racers.
 In 1987, he was loaned out to the Swindon Robins but returned to Reading in 1988–1989.
 In 1990 he was banned from the British League for a season for bringing the sport into disrepute after failing two drug tests.
 Controversy about the decision soon followed and the ban was lifted by the speedway control board.
 After three months, Shirra returned to racing for the remainder of the 1990 season.
 He returned to race for Reading in 1991, Swindon in 1992, the Ipswich Witches in 1993 and 1994 he was awarded best club rider that season.

 In February 1978, Shirra won his first championship meeting when he took out the Australasian Championship at the Western Springs Speedway in Auckland.

-He won the British League Pairs Championship in 1978 with Ole Olsen.
-That same year Coventry Bees won the British league title with Shirra riding at number 3.
+Shirra won the British League Pairs Championship in 1978 with Ole Olsen.
+That same year, Coventry Bees won the British league title with Shirra riding at number 3.

-In 1979, he was a member of the New Zealand team with Larry Ross, Bruce Cribb, Roger Abel and Ivan Mauger which won the World Team Cup at the White City Stadium in London.
+In 1979, Shirra was a member of the New Zealand team with Larry Ross, Bruce Cribb, Roger Abel and Ivan Mauger which won the World Team Cup at the White City Stadium in London.

-He won the Brandonapolis at Coventry in 1980, and won the Dutch Golden Helmet at Veenoord in 1982.
+Shirra won the Brandonapolis at Coventry in 1980, and won the Dutch Golden Helmet at Veenoord in 1982.
 He was also on the rostrum at the Golden Helmet of Pardubice where he finished in 3rd place.
 Shirra left Coventry to join Reading Racers for the 1983 season.